myamiri/Predict-attrition-of-the-valuable-employees/README.md

 - Model is biased towards predicting non attrition.
 - There is a tension between probability threshold and the number of employees who are accurately predicted as potential churners.
 A high probability threshold would end in a high number of errors.
 The business relevance is predict attrition well, rather than non attrition hence a lower probability threshold is chosen.
 - The confusion matrix shows that of all the people who are going to leave the company, our algorithm identifies about 43% of them accurately.
 On the other hand, there is a cost of wrongly identifying attrition of non-leaving employees resulting in inefficiencies in resource allocation.
-- Ridge Classifier is the best model, as it predictS a higher area under the roc curve while Gaussian Naive Bayes is the best model, as it identifies higher percent of employees are leaving the company accurately.
+- Ridge Classifier is the best model, as it predicts a higher area under the roc curve while Gaussian Naive Bayes is the best model, as it identifies higher percent of employees are leaving the company accurately.